dsluijk/authentik-operator/README.md

 | [AuthentikGroup](docs/authentik-group.md)                  | Group within Authentik.
 This can be a superuser group.         |
 | [AuthentikOAuthProvider](docs/authentik-provider-oauth.md) | Creates a OAuth 2.0 / OpenID provider.                         |
 | [AuthentikUser](docs/authentik-user.md)                    | Authentik user, as you are familiar with.                      |

+## Differences

+This operator changes some behavior compared to a "vanilla" installation of Authentik.
+The most notable of these are, in no particulair order:

+-   The initial setup flow is deleted, along with the associated stage.
+Normally this is used in the `/if/flow/initial-setup/` page.
+-   The `akadmin` user is deleted, along with the `authentik Admins` group.
+-   A group `akOperator authentik service group` is created. **Do not delete this group**.
+-   A service account `ak-operator` is created. **Also do not delete this**.
+-   An `ak-operator-authentik__operatortoken` api token is created.
+You get it now, **don't delete this**.
+-   An hardcoded bootstrap token is added, but removed soon after.

 ## Development